Effects of the entropy source on Monte Carlo simulations: Conclusions

 Moving beyond the investigated use cases with known solutions, we envisage, and encourage, further testing and applications of QRNGs in stochastic modelling, ranging from Bayesian inference, stochastic differential equations, optimisation, and Monte Carlo simulations to leverage the revealed advantages in all affected fields.
+We expect the differences between PRNGs and QRNGs to be more pronounced for non-linear problems, such as non-linear stochastic differential equations, and especially for workloads that rely upon probability estimates rather than the leading moments of a distribution.
 We plan to pursue a wider comparison of QRNGs, classical true random number generators (TRNGs) and a variety of PRNGs in the aforementioned fields using the methodology utilised in this paper.